compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 # Lesson Plan for Instructors
-## Summer Institutes in Computational Social Science 2020
+## Summer Institutes in Computational Social Science 2021
 ## Day 5, Mass collaboration
-## Prepared by Matt Salganik and Ian Lundberg
+## Prepared by Emily Cantrell and Matt Salganik

-This document assumes that you have also read the [lesson plan for participants](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md).
+This document assumes that you have also read the [lesson plan for participants](https://github.com/compsocialscience/summer-institute/blob/master/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md).

 ### Instructor preparation